Docs

 11. Write your first subscription

 In this section, you will use subscriptions to get notified whenever someone books a flight 🚀!
 Subscriptions allow to be notified in real time whenever an event happens on your server.
-The fullstack backend supports s based on WebSockets.
+The fullstack backend supports subscriptions based on WebSockets.

 Write your subscription